ssuruchi/chitchat/README.md

 This project is a fully functional real-time chat application built using the MERN Stack (MongoDB, Express.js, React.js, Node.js) and Socket.IO for real-time communication.
 It showcases my ability to build scalable, responsive, and user-friendly applications for modern web use cases.

 🔑 Key Features:

-Real-Time Messaging: Send and receive messages instantly using WebSockets.
+Real-Time Messaging: Send and receive messages instantly using WebSockets.\\
-User Authentication: Secure login and registration with hashed passwords.
+User Authentication: Secure login and registration with hashed passwords.<br>
 Avatar Customization: Users can set and update their profile avatars.
 Scalable Backend: Built with Express.js and MongoDB for robust performance.
 Socket.IO Integration: Real-time communication for seamless chat functionality.